-For further information please contact CyberCube Analytics 58 Maiden Lane 3rd Floor San Francisco CA94108 Email: info@cybcube.com Telephone: +1(415)6354157
+For further information please contact: CyberCube Analytics 58 Maiden Lane 3rd Floor San Francisco CA94108 Email: info@cybcube.com Telephone: +1(415)6354157

 This document is for general information purpose only and is correct as at the date of publication.
 The product described in this document is distributed under separate licences with CyberCube which restricts its use, reproduction, distribution, decompilation and reverse engineering.
-Whilst all reasonable care has been taken in the preparation of this document including in ensuring the accuracy of its content, this document is provided on an "as is" basis and no liability is accepted by CyberCube and its affiliates for any loss or damage suffered as a result of reliance on any statement or opinion, or for any error or omission, or deficiency contained the document.
+Whilst all reasonable care has been taken in the preparation of this document including in ensuring the accuracy of its content, this document is provided on an "as is" basis and no liability is accepted by CyberCube and its affiliates for any loss or damage suffered as a result of reliance on any statement or opinion, or for any error or omission, or deficiency contained in the document.
 This document is subject to change from time to time and it is your responsibility for ensuring that you use the most updated version.
 This document and the information contained herein are CyberCube's confidential and proprietary information and may not be reproduced without CyberCube's prior written consent.
-Nothing herein shall be construed as conferring on you by implication or otherwise any licence or right to use CyberCube's intellectual property.
-All CyberCube's rights are reserved.
+Nothing herein shall be construed as configent to use the reserved.